JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 Kotlin [build reports](gradle-compilation-and-caches.md#build-reports) provide information about the time spent in different compilation phases for Kotlin compiler tasks, as well as which compiler and Kotlin version were used, and whether the compilation was incremental.
-They are a useful tool for assessing your build performance.
-Build reports give you more insight into the Kotlin compilation pipeline than [Gradle build scans](https://scans.gradle.com/) do because they give you an overview of the performance of all Gradle tasks.
+These build reports are useful for assessing your build performance.
+They offer more insight into the Kotlin compilation pipeline than [Gradle build scans](https://scans.gradle.com/) do because they give you an overview of the performance of all Gradle tasks.

 #### How to enable build reports